25prabhu10/notes/docs/Languages/Git/Git.md

 - Versions have diverged and merging is undesirable

 ::: danger NOTE
 Use force push with extreme caution.
 Disruptive for others using the remote branch.
 Commits disappear.
-Subsequent local commits are orphaned for others.
+Subsequent local commits are orphaned for others
 :::

 ### Rename File

-Change file name or file path and prepare it for commit.
+Change file name or file path and prepare it for commit

 ```bash
 git mv [original filename] [new filename]